How do I publish my plugin to the Plugin Portal?

 Plugin IDs should trace back to the author

 If a GitHub user johndoe publishes a plugin called myplugin, then an acceptable plugin ID would be io.github.johndoe.myplugin.
+If it contains dashes, they should be used as is, e.g. io.github.john-doe.myplugin.
+Note that while plugin ID and group ID should have the dashes, the package name should contain underscores instead, according to Java Language Specification.
 Note:com.github is no longer accepted as a prefix, in order to align with the Maven Central policy.

 Another example would be a corporate plugin, let's say from mybusiness.com; then the plugin ID should look like com.mybusiness.pluginname.
 In this case, the author should also submit the plugin via a corporate account/email address.
 We prefer group (as opposed to individual) addresses, to highlight that the organization (or a sub-group of it) is the owner of the plugin.

-If we cannot link to the domain, we will ask for proof, in the form of a TXT record added to the DNS entry.
+We will ask for proof of the domain ownership in the form of a TXT record added to the DNS entry.

 Only final versions should be published